 Estimates from the National Safety Council show that only 6 percent of all fatal car crashes are caused by weather, vehicle malfunctions or other outside factors.
 However, the other 94 percent is due to drivers engaging in risky behaviors.
 This means that at least 38,000 deaths were the result of car crashes caused by human error.

-Why are State Legislatures Trying to Move Away From the “A-Word?”
+Why are State Legislatures Trying to Move Away From the “A-Word?” for Car Crashes

 The head of the National Highway Traffic Safety Administration believes the consistently large number of deaths attributed to deadly car crashes is partly caused by widespread apathy towards the problem.
 However, legislatures in Nevada, New York and a few other states have worked to move away from the term “accident” in regards to car crashes in order to combat that apathy.